 Hattrick is an easy to manage winter crop.
-It is most often sown mixed with Italian or annual ryegrass, to extend growth into spring.
+It is most often sown mixed with Tabu+ Italian or Hogan annual ryegrass, or Laser Persian clover, to extend growth into spring.

 Management